gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
 Requires withEntities and withCallStatus to be used.
 Requires withEntities and withCallStatus to be present in the store.</p></dd>
+<dt><a href="#withEntitiesRemoteScrollPagination">withEntitiesRemoteScrollPagination(config)</a></dt>
+<dd><p>Generates necessary state, computed and methods for remote infinite scroll pagination of entities in the store.
+The
+different between this and withEntitiesRemotePagination this will can only got to next and previous page, and the cache of entities keeps growing, ideally for implementing infinite scroll style ui.
+When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to is[Collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]LoadResult to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
+Requires withEntities and withCallStatus to be used.
+Requires withEntities and withCallStatus to be present in the store.</p></dd>
+<dt><a href="#withEntitiesMultiSelection">withEntitiesMultiSelection(config)</a></dt>
+<dd><p>Generates state, signals and methods for multi selection of entities</p></dd>
 <dt><a href="#withEntitiesSingleSelection">withEntitiesSingleSelection(config)</a></dt>
 <dd><p>Generates state, computed and methods for single selection of entities.
 Requires withEntities to be present before this function.</p></dd>
 <dt><a href="#withEntitiesLocalSort">withEntitiesLocalSort(config)</a></dt>